 Beyond the sand and surf, professional sports, historical monuments and the country’s largest urban parks system, you can put diversity in your JAX to-do list.
 Public gardens to the gridiron, activities and attractions in Greater Jacksonville have one thing in common – there’s more in the outdoors.

 Beaches are more than a way of life in JAX – they are life.
-Jacksonville alone is home to 22 miles of beaches that invite water lovers to swim, boat, dive, surf, kayak, play beach volleyball and more.
+The Jacksonville region encompasses 87 miles of coastline that invite water lovers to swim, boat, dive, surf, kayak, play beach volleyball and more.

 Local favorites include Flagler Beach, Fernandina Beach and Ponte Vedra Beach.
 If you’re look for the hottest surfing spot, head to Atlantic Beach in a place called “The Poles.”
 JAX isn’t without family-friendly beaches, while others are dog-friendly beaches, too.

 From the sand, stroll the boardwalk at Jacksonville Beach.
 The mile-long oceanfront is bursting day and night with entertainment, dining and shopping.
 It’s also home to the Seawalk Pavilion, where on any given day, you can catch a concert, outdoor movie screening or festival.

 Surfers and laid-back locals favor Neptune Beach because of its peaceful vibe.
 Loosen up limbs at Florida Yoga and Paddle before you SUP, swim or surf.
 Grab lunch with a brew at Wicked Barley, a local gem with waterfront property.

 For something unique, visit Little Talbot Island State Park.
 One of the last barrier islands in northeast Florida, Little Talbot teems with nature, white sand and surf.
 Hike the dunes, kayak Myrtle Creek or camp overnight.